FAQ's: Eligibility, Sponsorship and Pageant Weekend 101

-No. Your hotel room and meals during the weekend are provided for you by the state pageant.
+No. Your hotel room and meals during the official weekend schedule are provided for you by the state pageant.
 If you choose to arrive the night before or stay the night after the pageant, your room for those nights would be at your own expense.
 If you would like extra meals, snacks, etc. you will be responsible for those costs and will not be able to charge them to your room.

 How many contestants will I room with at the hotel?